What does “cost of living” mean?

 Income taxes | State income tax up to 10.9% | No state income tax |

 Even within the same state, the cost of living can vary a lot.
-For example, moving from Albany to NYC or Fresno to San Francisco could raise your expenses by 30 to 80%.
-That’s why it pays to compare individual metro areas—not just states—so you can get clear idea of how far your budget might go in different areas.
+For example, moving from Albany to NYC or Fresno to San Francisco could raise your expenses significantly.
+That’s why it pays to compare individual metro areas—not just states—so you can gain a clear idea of how far your budget might go in different areas.

 It’s not just about how much you earn—it’s how far your money goes.
 A $60,000 salary might comfortably cover the essentials in San Antonio but fall short in San Francisco.
-That’s why understanding the cost of living is key when evaluating job offers or planning a move.
+That’s why understanding the cost of living is key when planning a move or switching jobs.

 What affects cost of living the most?

 Housing tops the list.
 Rent or mortgage payments make up the largest portion of a household budget.
-For example, average monthly rent in San Jose is around $3,000—more than double the roughly $1,200 average in Cincinnati.
+For example, average monthly rent in San Jose is around $3,000—more than double the $1,450 average in Cincinnati.

 Broad economic factors like inflation and supply chain disruptions can also impact everyday costs.
-For instance, gas prices in California recently surged to nearly $4.70 a gallon due to refinery delays—far above the national average.
+For instance, in July 2025, gas prices in California increased to an average of $4.31 per gallon—far above the national average—due to various supply chain constraints.
 Even as national inflation trends ease, local challenges can continue to push prices higher.